Fiber Internet in South Carolina

 If fiber matters to you, take South Carolina seriously — but do not assume.
 The big-picture state read is useful because it tells you where to start.
 The actual home still decides the real answer.

-Fiber matters most when you want stronger wired reliability and fewer surprises once you narrow to a the actual home.
+Fiber matters most when you want stronger wired reliability and fewer surprises once you narrow to the actual home.

 Who should care most about fiber in South Carolina